 Faculty and Staff

 Catherine was born and raised in France, where she earned a J.D. in International Business Law.
-In 1995, she started her Montessori career at the Montessori School of Raleigh (MSR) where, having earned her AMS Infant/Toddler Certification from CMTE/NY, she directed a Toddler section for almost ten years.
+In 1995, she started her Montessori career at the Montessori School of Raleigh (MSR) where, having earned her AMS Infant/Toddler Certification from CMTE/NY, she directed a Toddler section for almost 10 years.
 In 2005, Catherine started teaching at the Lower Elementary level at MSR, then continued in 2010 at the same level at Sterling Montessori Academy and Charter School in Morrisville, NC.
 She earned her AMI Montessori credential for 6 to 12 year olds and her Master of Education in Montessori Elementary Education from the Washington Montessori Institute and Loyola University in Maryland.
 Beginning in 2013, Catherine worked as the Director of Programs and Curriculum for the Primary Level at Sterling Montessori, then took on additional responsibilities to support the leadership transition there through 2016.

 In 2017, Catherine joined Willow Oak as the Upper Elementary Team Leader.
-Her role later evolved to centers on Montessori coaching, curriculum and operations, including testing and assessment oversight.
-Catherine and her husband Zack have two sons and a daughter who were privileged to receive a Montessori education from the toddler through the middle school years.
+Her role later evolved to center on Montessori coaching, curriculum, and operations, including testing and assessment oversight.
+Catherine and her husband, Zack, have two sons and a daughter who were privileged to receive a Montessori education from the toddler through the middle school years.
 During her down time, Catherine enjoys reading, cross-stitching, quilting, and playing pickleball.

 Susan, a Montessori teacher since 1987 and administrator since 2003 and has served as a coach, mentor, and consultant for Montessori teachers and administrators.
 In addition, she served as the Director of Education for a small progressive middle and high school in Raleigh, NC called Raleigh Progressive School.
 She has a Bachelor of Arts in English from North Carolina State University and a Master of Arts in progressive community education from Goddard College.
 Susan is married to fellow Montessori teacher, Don Henchel, who taught for 42 years and is mentoring teachers in his retirement.
 Susan served on the founding board of Willow Oak Montessori Charter School and was a founding teacher in 2013.
 Her three boys attended Montessori schools up to the 6th grade.
 Susan finds joy in the arts and being with her grandchildren.